yuchingho/University/Events/17.11.10 - Arnold Clark Hack Day/README.md

-Arnold Clark was hosting a Hack Day and they had the applicants write a piece of code when applying.
-The short test was to show how "old" you were on other planets.
-I wasn't accepted but this was the code I wrote and the result it gave:
+## 2017 Arnold Clark Hack Day Application

+To get into the Hack Day, applicants wrote a program showing how old a person would be on different planets.

+Space_Age_Calculator.java shows the code written, and the result when complied is shown below:

-# Space_Age_Calculator Console Output
+## Space_Age_Calculator Console Output

 Please enter your age:
 > 99